babsey/nest-desktop-docs/user/usage-advanced/nest/copy-model.rst

    .. grid-item::
       :columns: 5

-      Choose the copied node model for your node (e.g. in the nodes list).
+      Choose the copied node model for your node and you are able to customize parameters as well.

       .. note::
          Copied synapse models can also be applied for synapses (analogously as above).